Chaldron/clay-play/README.md

 - **Create a new migration:** `go run ./cmd/jvbe migration create <name>`
     - This will create a new migration file named something like `migrations/20240219151811_<name>.sql`, where you can put the migration details in
 - On app startup, `goose.Up(...)` runs to always bring the DB schema up to date

+## feature requests
+If you want to request a new feature, please create a new issue on this repo